 Warranty expense is a combination of a per-unit warranty accrual recorded at the time revenue is recognized and changes, if any, in estimates for warranty programs.
 Warranty programs are estimates that are recorded in the period that new information becomes available, including design changes, cost of repair and product enhancements, which can include both in-warranty and out-of-warranty systems.
-The decrease in warranty expense consisted of a \$0.4 million decrease in per-unit warranty accrual offset by a \$0.2 million increase in warranty programs compared to the prior year period because of a benefit recorded in the prior period.
+The net increase in warranty expense consisted of a benefit in the prior year period from the reduction of warranty programs of \$0.4 million offset by an improvement of \$0.2 million in per-unit warranty in the current year period.
 The benefit resulted from warranty program reductions for units subsequently covered by factory protection plans and our expectation that units will operate beyond the estimated warranty failure period.
-There was no such benefit during the three months ended September 30, 2010.